List Interface

 Compare

-Arbitrary lists can be compared element-wise with cxListCompare(), as long as the compare functions of both lists are equivalent.
+Arbitrary lists can be compared element-wise with cxListCompare(), as long as the comparator functions of both lists are equivalent.

-However, the optimized list-internal compare implementation is only used, when both the compare functions and the list classes are identical.
+However, the optimized list-internal compare implementation is only used when they are identical for both lists.
 Otherwise, cxListCompare() will behave as if you were iterating through both lists and manually comparing the elements.

 Dispose